pdscopes/log_generator/README.rst

 :type:      One of ``enum``, ``timestamp``, ``integer``, ``float``, ``chance``, ``ip``
 :repeat:    (optional) Number of times to repeat the current value before generating (default 1)
 :change:    (optional) Float probability [0..1] that the current value will change (default 1)
+:value:     (optional) The initial value for the field

 Enum (``enum``)
     A list of values that have a uniform distribution of being selected.